 In this article I quickly show you where your account’s .htaccess file resides on the server, as well as how to edit it.

 You can make similar changes in the Apache configuration file, but only with root access.
-That’s why the .htaccess file is very important to users on our Business Hosting accounts.
+That’s why the .htaccess file is very important to users on our Linux Shared Hosting accounts.

 What is .htaccess?